 Science Goals are designed to capture the scientific aims of a particular observation whilst hiding the technical details of the observations from the user.
-The technical information is contained within Scheduling Blocks (Section 6) and can be automatically generated from the Science Goal.
+The technical information is contained within Scheduling Blocks (Section 6) that are automatically generated from the (Phase-2) Science Goal.